 Most downturned performance shoes are made to fit on the tighter side and are not known for comfort.
 Since these are youth performance shoes, Evolv did their best to make them as forgiving as possible by eliminating the midsole and keeping the asymmetry, and aggressiveness to a minimum.
 A suede upper breathes well enough, but like many colored leather climbing shoes, it does dye the foot red.
 The dual overlapping padded tongues were comfortable, and the lacing allows for a nice snug fit, though we wish the lacing went down another eyelet or two to help get a perfect adjustment.

-However, when you compare it to the other kid's shoes, it has more adjustment than all of them due to the fact it's the only lace up we tested in the category.
+However, when you compare it to the other kid's shoes, it has more adjustment than all of them due to the fact it's the only lace-up we tested in the category.
 For a child new to this type of downturned shoe, they may initially find them slightly uncomfortable, but after a little use, the shoes soften up and become more forgiving.
-Some shoes such as the La Sportiva Gripit are designed with comfort as the selling feature, but they tend to suffer on challenging climbs.
-The Ashima was made for higher performance and Evolv everything possible to maintain a comfortable platform for young, growing feet.
+Although the Ashima was made for higher performance, Evolv did everything possible to create a comfortable platform for young, growing feet.

 The Ashima has a good balance of comfort and performance.

-At $120, this shoe is priced much higher than most of the all-around models, but for the added performance in a platform that works well for growing feet, they are worth the extra money for those pushing their climbing abilities at a young age.
+This shoe is priced much higher than most of the all-around models, but for the added performance in a platform that works well for growing feet, they are worth the extra money.
 The VTR (variable thickness rand) rand does a great job of adding durability (and therefore value) to the shoes by making the rand thicker where they traditionally get more wear, like across the toes.
-This will keep the Ashima performing longer, which helps with the value of a higher priced kids shoe.
+This will keep the Ashima performing longer, which helps with the value of a higher-priced kids shoe.

 The new Evolv Ashima is a shoe for the specialist - a kid who is pushing his or her limits in the gym, crag, or boulder field.
 Those who are just out to climb casually might find them overkill and expensive, but to the climber who needs high performance, this shoe should fit the bill.
-The downturned La Sportiva Maverink slipper, with its no edge technology, is another great choice worth looking into if high performance is an important characteristic.
+The downturned La Sportiva Maverink slipper, with its no edge technology, is another great choice worth looking into if high performance is an important characteristic in a shoe.